- Research article

 Electronic supplementary material

-Additional file 1:Aging induces processing of IL-1β and IL-18 in the hippocampus.
+Additional file 1:.
 Representative immunoblot analysis of hippocampal brain lysates of young (Y) and aged (A) animals.
 Brain lysates were immunoblotted with antibodies against IL-1β and IL-18. β-Tubulin was used as an internal standard and control for protein loading.
 Previous findings have shown that IL-1 cytokines in the brain are associated with the aging process.
 To establish whether aging activates these pro-inflammatory cytokines in the hippocampus, protein lysates from young and aged rats were analyzed for IL-1β and IL-18 by immunoblotting procedures.
 The levels of active, processed forms of IL-1β and IL-18 were higher in the aged animals than their younger counterparts, thus indicating that aging induces activation of these inflammatory cytokines in the hippocampus.
 Unlike IL-1α, IL-1β and IL-18 are cytokines that are active only after inflammasome processing.
 Therefore, since IL-1β and IL-18 are secreted cytokines quantification of these cytokines was not done for it would represent an inaccurate estimation due to the inability to determine the amount of IL-1 cytokines that are still in the cell and the amount that has been secreted.
 Instead, inflammasome activation was determined by measuring the protein levels of caspase-1 (See Figure 2).
 (JPEG 331 KB)